We get it: you have questions. We have answers.

 Time decay means that address flags gradually lose their impact over time.
 This prevents permanent blacklisting and allows addresses to rehabilitate if the fraudulent activity stops.
 It acknowledges that fraud patterns can change, people can move, and that permanent punishment is not always fair or accurate for address-based reporting.

-A flag indicates reported risk signals, not proof of fraud.
+A flag indicates reported experiences, not proof of fraud.
 Follow laws, platform rules, and your business policies.
 Consider safeguards like signature-required delivery or payment verification.

 CredForma results are advisory and not proof of fraud.
 CredForma provides context for your internal review, but it does not override legal or contractual obligations.
 You remain bound by platform terms, consumer protection laws, and your own policies.
 Use CredForma as one factor to guide safeguards (for example, signature on delivery), not as automatic grounds for cancellation.